 A special meeting of formal members is conducted during its annual sessions to facilitate discussions on key issues to be addressed in ISAR sessions.
 Note that ISAR membership carries no financial obligation of the part of member countries or UNCTAD.

-ISAR’s current members are Albania, Belarus, Botswana, Brazil, Cambodia, Cameroon, China, Colombia, Côte d’Ivoire, Ecuador, Egypt, the Gambia, Germany, Guatemala, Italy, Kazakhstan, Kenya, Kyrgyzstan, Mauritania, Mexico, Morocco, the Netherlands, Nigeria, North Macedonia, Philippines, Russian Federation, Saudi Arabia, Turkey, Ukraine, United Kingdom and United States of America.
+ISAR’s current members are Brazil, Cameroon, Chad, China, Colombia, Côte d’Ivoire, Ecuador, Egypt, the Gambia, Germany, Guatemala, Italy, Kazakhstan, Kenya, Kyrgyzstan, Mauritania, Mexico, Morocco, the Netherlands, Nigeria, North Macedonia, Philippines, Russian Federation, Saudi Arabia, Turkey, Ukraine, United Kingdom and United States of America.

 The ISAR secretariat welcomes applications for membership from countries interested in contributing to the global conversation on corporate governance and reporting.
 Note that all member countries of the United Nations are able to send representatives to ISAR sessions, and that ISAR membership carries no financial obligations.